6 Takeaways From Election Night 2020

 The old coalitions are fraying, and it's not at all clear how that translates into presidential elections in the coming years.

 One thing is clear — 2016 wasn't a fluke.
-With the swing of whites without college degrees firmly to Trump's camp, the Blue Wall that Democrats have relied on for decades — and that Trump knocked down in 2016 — is far too fragile to rely on.
+With the swing of white voters without college degrees firmly to Trump's camp, the Blue Wall that Democrats have relied on for decades — and that Trump knocked down in 2016 — is far too fragile to rely on.

 Meanwhile, the diversifying Sun Belt states are changing the map.
 Biden won Arizona after Clinton came up short in 2016, and Georgia and North Carolina continue to be competitive.
 (Texas appears to still be a stretch for Democrats).